 Who is the toolkit aimed at?

-- Technology providers, consultants and other stakeholders – to provide support and guidance to schools on how to develop their ICT strategy and to guide their own product and service development.
+- Technology providers and consultants – to provide support and guidance to schools on how to develop their ICT strategy and to guide their own product and service development.
 They can use the toolkit to understand better the needs of schools and educators and to collaborate with policy-makers and teachers with the aim of developing a shared vision for effective deployment and use of technology in learning.

 How should the toolkit be used?